 Operation Card: where instructions for operating on the data were specified.

-Babbage's computer architecture is therefore comparable to that of today's computers.
-In fact, we find the calculation unit or CPU arithmetic unit (Mill), the central memory unit (Warehouse) and the input and output units (punch cards and printing device) conceptually similar to modern Input/Output devices (keyboards and printers).
+The architecture of Babbage's calculator is therefore comparable to that of today's calculators.
+In fact, we find the calculation unit or arithmetic unit CPU (mill), the central memory unit (warehouse) and the entrance and exit units (perforated cards and printing device) conceptually similar to modern input/output devices (keyboards and printers).

 Being a very complex mechanism, Babbage made only a few parts of the analytical machine.
-Subsequently, he abandoned the project due to lack of funds.
-In addition to the few parts built, a detailed description has also been handed down to us by an Italian, Count Federico Luigi Menabrea.
+Subsequently, he abandoned the project for lack of funds.
+In addition to the few parties built, we have also been handed down a detailed description by an Italian, Count Federico Luigi Menabrea.

-It happened that Menabrea, scientist, expert in mathematical engineering and member of the Academy of Sciences of Turin, in 1840 listened to a series of conferences held by Babbage in the Piedmontese city in order to illustrate his projects and propagate in scientific and engineering circles the interest in calculating machines.
+It happened that Menabrea, scientist, expert in mathematical engineering as well as a member of the Academy of Sciences of Turin, in 1840 he listened to a series of conferences held by Babbage in the Piedmontese city in order to illustrate his projects and propagate the interest in calculating machines in scientific and engineering environments.

 Luigi Menabrea was fascinated by Babbage's ideas and intentions.
 He collected, studied and reconstructed the ideas he heard.
 Two years later he published a report in French, "Notion sur la machine analytique de Charles Babbage" which is the best technical description we have left of the analytical machine.